What Is Relationship Satisfaction?

 Why Relationship Satisfaction Matters

-For Individuals: People in satisfying intimate relationships report 40-60% higher personal well-being and life satisfaction.
-A partner's emotional support acts as a "stress buffer," helping you handle work pressure and life setbacks.
+People in satisfying relationships handle life's setbacks better.
+A partner's emotional support acts as a buffer against work pressure and other stresses.

-For the Relationship: High satisfaction doesn't mean zero conflict.
-Healthy relationships aren't conflict-free — they're ones where partners have enough "emotional bank balance" — meaning positive interactions far outnumber negative ones.
-The Gottman Institute found that the ratio of positive to negative interactions in stable relationships is roughly 5:1.
+High satisfaction doesn't mean zero conflict.
+Healthy relationships aren't conflict-free — they're ones where positive interactions far outnumber negative ones.
+The Gottman Institute found that ratio to be roughly 5:1 in stable relationships.

 Scientific Assessment Tools